 Think of deferred maintenance like putting off going to the dentist for a checkup.
 You might avoid it for a while to save time or money, but eventually, you'll have bigger problems.
 The same goes for your property.

-Deferred maintenance is delaying necessary maintenance and repair work on your home.
-While it may seem like a good idea to put off repairs — due to budget limitations or time constraints — it can lead to more significant issues in the long term.
+Deferred maintenance is delaying necessary upkeep and repair work on your home.
+While it may seem like a good idea to put off repairs — due to budget limitations or time constraints — it can lead to more significant issues in the long run.

 The consequences of deferred maintenance

 Maintaining a home can be daunting, but when the deferred maintenance backlog begins to pile up, severe problems quickly follow.
-These consequences can affect your home's value, condition, and even your family's health and safety.
+These consequences can negatively impact your home's value, condition, and even your family's health and safety.

-Neglecting home maintenance can lead to increased safety hazards that put you and your family at risk.
-For example, a leaky roof or pipe can cause water damage, weakening the structural integrity of your home and creating an environment for mold to thrive.
+Safety hazards: Neglecting home maintenance can lead to increased safety hazards in your home.
+For example, a leaky roof or pipe can cause water damage, creating an environment for mold to thrive.
 It can be hazardous to a person's health and cause respiratory problems.
+Other safety risks include outdated appliances and electrical wiring, which can be fire hazards.

-Another product of deferred repairs is the likelihood of maintenance costs becoming more expensive the longer upkeep is postponed.
-Minor issues can quickly become big problems that consume more of your budget.
+Costly repairs: Another product of deferred repairs is the likelihood of maintenance costs becoming more expensive the longer you postpone upkeep.
+Studies show delaying maintenance can increase future expenses by as much as 600%.

-Deferred maintenance can also greatly impact a property's value and a homeowner's share of equity (and financial flexibility).
-When a property is poorly maintained, its value can decrease, reducing a homeowner's equity.
-Low equity can make it harder to access financing or draw on equity to fund other projects or investments.
-It can be especially frustrating when homeowners want to improve their homes but feel limited by their financial situation.
+Decreased property value: Deferred maintenance and repairs can also significantly impact a property's value — and your financial flexibility.
+When a property is poorly maintained, its value can decrease, reducing your equity.
+Low equity can make it harder to draw on your home's wealth to fund other projects or investments.
+It can be especially frustrating if you want to improve your home but feel limited by your financial situation.

-Additionally, homebuyers are often wary of properties requiring significant repairs or visible signs of wear and tear.
-A flawed home appeal can make it harder to sell a property; in some cases, a homeowner may need to sell at a loss to attract buyers.
+Hard to sell: Homebuyers are often wary of significant repairs or visible signs of wear and tear.
+A flawed home appeal can make it harder to sell a property — in some cases, it could result in selling the home at a loss.

 Strategies for tackling deferred maintenance